kajanan1212/linear-interpolation-image-scaling/README.md

-# linear-interpolation-image-scaling
+# Image Scaling Using Linear Interpolation
-Scaling an image using linear interpolation
+A Python script for image scaling implemented using a linear interpolation algorithm, with a primary focus on NumPy for efficient data manipulation.
+OpenCV is used only for image loading and saving.